 Everyone has a budget and everyone likes to keep costs low where they can so let’s get down to some numbers.
 How much might a 15-year term life insurance policy cost?

-Check out these premiums that non-smoking adults of different ages might pay:
+Check out these premiums that adults of different ages might pay:

 Life insurance comes in all shapes and sizes.
 With online calculators and the ability to apply online, purchasing life insurance has never been easier.
 Even so, choices need to be made about your policy, including how long the term should be.
 It’s a big decision because you are buying something that is meant to protect your family financially.

-Do a financial inventory of where you are in life…and where you want to be and then take advantage of online resources to determine if a 15-year term makes sense for you.
+Do a financial inventory of where you are in life … and where you want to be and then take advantage of online resources to determine if a 15-year term life insurance makes sense for you.
 No matter which term you choose, you’re doing something important for your family.
-Remember, nothing says love like life insurance.